HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 ---

-### 36. Align Checkboxes Vertically

-Arrange checkboxes vertically for better readability and to save space.
-Vertical alignment also enhances the visual clarity of grouped options.

----

 ### 37. Use Multi-Select Fields for Over Seven Options

 For lists with more than seven values, consider using a multi-select field to simplify the selection process.